dokryconn/Dokters-Prescription/README.md

 # Donate

-This script is **100% free** to use, manipulate, distribute, or incinerate but I've included a link for **donations** below - If you find that **Dokter's Prescription** is useful for you, consider making a small donation. (or just enjoy it for free!)
+This script is **100% free** to use, manipulate, distribute, or incinerate but I've included a link for **donations** below.

+If you find that **Dokter's Prescription** is useful for you, consider making a small donation. (or just enjoy it for free!)

 Peace,